jonathanglasmeyer/bachelor/thesis/src/Main.md

 pattern-recognition approach*, as it produces results with much higher accuracy compared to the acoustic-phonetic approach.
 The use of Hidden Markov Models (HMM) has been playing a key role in this approach, as it allows recognizers to use a statistical model of a given pattern rather than a fixed representation.

-In the last years there has been a resurgence of AI approaches, specifically *deep learning approaches* @hinton2012deep.
+In the last years there has been a resurgence of AI approaches, specifically *deep learning approaches* [@hinton2012deep].
 The ASR paradigm we will use for this thesis will be limited to the former, however.

 ## Dimensions of speech recognition
-There are three dimensions which serve to classify different applications of speech recognition @cmufaq @marquard:
+There are three dimensions which serve to classify different applications of speech recognition [@cmufaq, @marquard]:

 (1) **Dependent vs. independent**.
 Dependent recognition systems are developed to be used by one speaker, whereas independent systems are developed to be used by *any* speaker of a particular type, i.e North-American speakers. **Adaptive** systems lie between those poles, they are able to adapt to a particular speaker through training.